 Biomedical imaging

 Our research includes the development of techniques for image acquisition and analysis, with application to the understanding of biological structure and function.
+Biomedical imaging encompasses a broad range of imaging expertise.
+We improve acquisition and reconstruction technologies, including:

 - Ultra-high field Magnetic Resonance Imaging (MRI)